49ers vs Saints Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 San Francisco vs. New Orleans Prediction (AI)

-Remi, our AI sports wizard, has been pouring over mountains of data from every angle between the 49ers and Saints and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over tons of data from every facet between the 49ers and Saints and using recursive machine learning and impressive AI to crunch the data to a single cover probability.

-Remi has been most fixated on the trending weight human bettors regularly put on San Francisco’s strength factors between a 49ers team going up against a possibly strong Saints team.
-It appears the true game analytics appear to reflect a strong lean against one Vegas line specifically.
+Interestingly enough, the data has been most focused on the linear correlation of weight knucklehead sportsbettors regularly put on San Francisco’s strength factors between a 49ers team going up against a possibly tired Saints team.
+In reality, the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.